-Manage time effectively: Create a work schedule that allows you to complete tasks effectively without the need to cut into your personal time.
-Be sure to adhere to this schedule, set a goal to leave the office at a certain time and stick to that too.
+Create a work schedule that allows you to complete tasks effectively without the need to cut into your personal time.
+Be sure to adhere to this schedule, set a goal to leave the office at a certain time (or shut down at a certain time if you’re working from home) and stick to that too.
 This’ll help you stay on track and means you’re less likely to let both worlds collide.

-Invest in your health: Make physical and mental exercise part of your routine.
-A healthy body and mind allow for optimal functionality in your personal life or life.
+Make physical and mental exercise part of your routine.
+A healthy body and mind allow for optimal functionality in your personal and work life.

 Never underestimate the power of positive mental health.
 Setting boundaries to separate your work and personal life not only increases efficiency at work, but it also reduces stress in your personal life.
 Both of these mean more relaxation and less burnout.
 And for employers, it means a reduced turnover rate while building a reputation as a great place to work.